uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 `take sword of power`
 `go to the castle of fire`

-###putting it all together
+### putting it all together
 putting it all together we can have commands like:

-take my sword of power
-use the sword of power on the evil clone of borja
+`use the sword of power on the evil clone of borja` `use my sword of power on the evil clone of associate instructional professor borja`

 ### Flow of Presentation:
 **Opening about what we were trying to do as the new CLI team**